abhaymittal2001/Assignments/README.md

-In this assignment, you will be building a training pipeline along with the model for the dataset provided here.
+In this assignment, you will be building a training pipeline along with the model for the dataset provided  [here](https://www.kaggle.com/datasets/jeffheaton/count-the-paperclips/data).
 The dataset contains images containing paperclips.
 Your task is to predict the number of paperclips present in the image.
 [M.M : 25 Marks]
-1. Implement a data loader which does the following - Takes the three inputs [GitHub Pages](https://pages.github.com/). - Python list of train image ids, train.csv and path to the images folder.
+1. Implement a data loader which does the following - Takes the three inputs . - Python list of train image ids, train.csv and path to the images folder.
 Based on the input image id/index, read the corresponding image from the image folder and the label from the .csv file.
 a) Convert the image to tensor and print the shape of the image.
 [1 Marks]